• Home

 Similar to what we discussed earlier.
 While the landlord is discussing the amenities that are included in the unit and also around the building.
 This can include; pool facilities, gym access, common areas/party rooms, and more.

-Write down all of the amenities they have and cross-check it with your wants/needs list.
+Write down all of the amenities they have and cross-check them with your wants/needs list.
 Remember to aim for at least 50% of the amenities on your list!

 6. Garbage Disposal